-It is true that often buy ice cream more frequently than men.
+It is true that women often buy ice cream more frequently than men.
 The reason is simple – they typically handle grocery and food shopping for the entire family.
 Age and income levels are determined by the specific sub-niche.
 Organic and vegan options tend to appeal to a younger crowd.
 Such ice creams are also more expensive, which is why the earnings of potential clients are a demographic indicator in this field.

 Keep in mind that the needs and the desires of ice cream buyers have been changing through the years.
 Take-home ice cream, for example, currently represents about half of the ice cream purchases in the US (similar statistics have been presented for other Western countries).
 The percentage of people looking for artisan ice creams, however, is also growing.
 Because of these characteristics, the ice cream market is fragmented and opportunities do exist for new players to find their niche.

 While the name sounds Danish, it is actually invented.
 Haagen-Dazs was started by Reuben Mattus who wanted to pay tribute to Denmark for its treatment of Jews during World War II.
 Early ice cream labels also featured an outline of the Danish map.